fishramen/CreativePortfolio/README.md

 ## Novel

 For this revison, I decided to add page numbers and chapters.
 This change is also simple but makes the readability of the final project much smoother.
+To accomplish this I used the chapter setup code in the discord.